ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-07-30-data-centric-ml.md

 a good proxy for most computer vision problems, as we've witnessed it excel in related tasks by just transferring the same knowledge.

-We've also seen similar approaches in natural language processing (NLP).
-For example, domain adaptation techniques have been widespread in the transformer family of models, allowing us to reuse them in different kinds of task.
+We've also seen similar approaches in natural language processing (NLP) ([Ruder, 2019](#ruder2019survey)).
+For example, domain adaptation and sequential transfer learning techniques have been widespread in the transformer family of models, allowing us to reuse them in different kinds of task.
 Furthermore, this approach is being democratized more and more by Huggingface, allowing finetuning through a Python API.

 Lastly, it is possible to use the pretrained model *as-is* for the task at hand.
 It then becomes a good baseline model for comparison before finetuning to the target domain task.

 #### Multi-task learning

+Multi-task learning involves the learning of two or more tasks simultaneously.

 #### Semi-supervised learning